Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

 <a name="load-firmware-from-nexus"></a>

-## Load Firmware from Nexus
+## Load firmware from Nexus

-This procedure will read all RPMs in the Nexus repository and upload firmware images to S3 and create image records for firmware not already in FAS.
+This procedure will read all RPMs in the Nexus repository and upload firmware images to [S3](../../glossary.md#simple-storage-service-s3) and create image records for firmware not already in FAS.

 1. Check the loader status.

     ```bash
-    ncn# cray fas loader list | grep loaderStatus
+    ncn-mw# cray fas loader list --format toml | grep loaderStatus
     ```

     This will return a `ready` or `busy` status.